Carolyn B. Shelton

-Carolyn B. Shelton (née Skiff; October 1876 – July 26, 1936) was the long-serving private secretary of the governor of Oregon and United States senator George Earle Chamberlain.
+Carolyn Bertha Shelton (née Skiff; October 1876 – July 26, 1936) was the long-serving private secretary of the governor of Oregon and United States senator George Earle Chamberlain.
 From February 27 to March 1, 1909, she served as acting governor in Chamberlain's absence, making her the first woman to serve as acting governor of a U.S. state.
 She performed only routine duties during that time.
-She and Chamberlain married in 1926, after the death of his first wife, but he died two years later.
+She and Chamberlain married in 1926, after the death of his first wife; he died two years later.

 Early life

 Carolyn B. Skiff was born in October 1876 to Willis S. and Mary C. Skiff in Union County, Oregon.
 When Carolyn was nine years old, her father mysteriously disappeared while waiting for a midnight train home.
 Although the Pinkerton Detective Agency took on the case, he was never found.
 Her mother died just two years later.
 Skiff and her siblings, Nolan and Mabel, were placed in the care of her older brother Orrin and his wife, Elizabeth.
 A year later, local attorney John W. Shelton became the legal guardian of the children after unsuccessfully prosecuting her father's murder.
 At sixteen years old, Skiff married Shelton on October 27, 1892, in Weiser, Idaho.
 John died two years later.